 - Celebration Buttons – Starting as soon as you arrive, this is the first free thing you should get (if applicable).
 As discussed in our Celebrating at Walt Disney World post, celebration buttons are sort of a “gateway” to other freebies.
 The buttons are a freebie themselves, but your likelihood of receiving random “other” freebies when wearing these dramatically increases.
 Just don’t abuse the buttons.

 - Driver and Pilot Licenses – That’s right, get licensed to drive and fly for free at Walt Disney World!
-Regardless of age or experience, Disney will grant you these licenses!!!
+Regardless of age or experience, Disney will grant you these licenses!
 (The Mouse is basically a rogue state that answers to no government…besides the RCID…and the State of Florida…and the federal government.)
 The Tomorrowland Speedway and Dumbo have “license” cards they will give to kids (or adults, if you ask) certifying that they are licensed to drive or pilot those attractions.
-Jungle Cruise and the Walt Disney World Railroad used to have similar licenses, but I haven’t seen them in a while.
 As far as I know, these licenses have no legal weight outside of Walt Disney World.

 - Trading Cards – Cast Members on the various forms of Disney transportation should have transportation trading cards available if you ask.
 Sometimes they are out of stock, so if you strike out with one Cast Member, just ask another.
 The Sorcerers of the Magic Kingdom attraction/game also provides guests with collectible (and in some cases, valuable) trading cards.
 Pick them up at the Fire Station on Main Street.

-- Duffy & Perry Crafts – We don’t have kids, so we don’t know a whole lot about this.
-We do know that there are “Kidcot” stations throughout Epcot where they can color Duffy and Perry crafts and have them for the rest of the day. *Yawn* until they get Figment crafts.
+- World Showcase Crafts – We don’t have kids, so we don’t know a whole lot about this.
+We do know that there are “Kidcot” stations throughout Epcot where they can color crafts and have them for the rest of the day.

 - Passports – Available during Food & Wine Festival, these passports that each kiosk will stamp can be a fun thing for the kids, or a good way to remember what you had if you’re Drinking Around the World! 😉